jezzsantos/automate/docs/RudeQ&A.md

 ## What is it all about?

-*
 * Reusing knowledge
-* Applying Coding Patterns
+* Applying custom Coding Patterns reliably and consistently
-* Automating Recipes
+* Automating Recipes for quickly building code
-* Constructing things fast
-* Configuring things with different options
+* Configuring things with different options, to adapt to different use cases.
 * Recording what you've learnt over the years
 * Speeding up the dull and boring parts of working in a codebase
 * Being and staying consistent.
 * Evolving consistently
-*